Back to articles list Articles Cookbook

 The LIKE operator is most commonly used in conjunction with the WHERE clause.
 However, it can be used anywhere you use an expression in SQL.

-SQL NOT LIKE
+NOT LIKE Operator

-SQL NOT LIKE behaves as you might expect, essentially returning the opposite of what the LIKE operator would.
+SQL NOT LIKE operator behaves as you might expect, essentially returning the opposite of what the LIKE operator would.
 Let’s substitute LIKE with NOT LIKE in one of our earlier examples and see the effect.

 SELECT FirstName, LastName, Age